Residents in fear as explosion rocks Kogi govt office complex

-BREAKING: Fear, Tension in Kogi as Heavy Explosion Rocks Top Govt Office Complex
+BREAKING: Fear, Tension in Kogi as Heavy Explosion Reportedly Rocks Top Govt Office Complex

 A loud explosion on Tuesday, July 26, rocked the premises of the office of the secretary to the Kogi state government, Folashade Arike Ayoade.